OpenMS/OpenMS-docs/docs/tutorials-and-quickstart-guides/openms-user-tutorial.md

 The Volcano plots show differently expressed spiked-in proteins.
 In the left plot, which shows the fold-change C2-C1, we can see the proteins D and F (`sp|P44983|UTR6_YEAST` and `sp|P55249|ZRT4_YEAST`) are significantly over-expressed in C2, while the proteins B,C, and E (`sp|P55752|ISCB_YEAST`, `sp|P55752|ISCB_YEAST`, and `sp|P44683|PGA4_YEAST`) are under-expressed.
 In the right plot, which shows the fold-change ratio of C3 vs. C2, we can see the proteins E and C (`sp|P44683|PGA4_YEAST` and `sp|P44374|SFG2_YEAST`) over-expressed and the proteins A and F (`sp|P44015|VAC2_YEAST` and `sp|P55249|ZRT4_YEAST`) under-expressed.
 The plots also show further differentially-expressed proteins, which do not belong to the spiked-in proteins.

 The full analysis workflow can be found under:
-`Workflows` ► `MSstatsstatPostProcessingiPRG2015.knwf`
+{path}`Workflows,MSstatsstatPostProcessingiPRG2015.knwf`

 ## Protein inference

 In the last chapter, we have successfully quantified peptides in a label-free experiment.
 As a next step, we will further extend this label-free quantification workflow by protein inference and protein quantification capabilities.
 This workflow uses some of the more advanced concepts of KNIME, as well as a few more nodes containing R code.
 For these reasons, you will not have to build it yourself.
 Instead, we have already prepared and copied this workflow to the USB sticks.
-Just import `Workflows` ► `labelfree_with_protein_quantification.knwf` into KNIME via the menu entry **File** > **Import KNIME workflow** > **Select file** and double-click the imported workflow in order to open it.
+Just import {path}`Workflows,labelfree_with_protein_quantification.knwf` into KNIME via the menu entry **File** > **Import KNIME workflow** > **Select file** and double-click the imported workflow in order to open it.

 Before you can execute the workflow, you again have to correct the locations of the files in the Input Files nodes (don’t forget the one for the FASTA database inside the “ID” meta node).
 Try and run your workflow by executing all nodes at once.